 Your kid will have “dinosaur” moments.
 Those moments when you think they may be lacking in a certain area and all of a sudden they blow you away with their unique amazingness.
 Relish in those moments!
 Eat them up and make your kid blush with love.

 Leave a comment and let me know what you think.
 Did you come out of this article with a new perspective on comparison or were you my “amen” corner the whole time?
 LOL.
 Don’t forget to subscribe and save this article to your Pinterest board.
-When you subscribe below you get instant access to the exclusive library of free printables with more convenient tips on mom life and women’s health.
+When you subscribe below you get instant access to the exclusive list of free printables with more convenient tips on mom life and women’s health.